 One last call to Customer Service, provided a new cable guy, who dismantled the outdoor wiring and hid it properly, provided a working HD PVR and actually measured our signal strength and calibrated it at the pole.
 Videotron bought us a new Monster cable to replace the one the cable guys mangled.
 They also provided us with credits against our bill.
 Makes one wonder with all the labour, replaced gear, customer service support and bad word of mouth, when did (will?) they turn a profit on our subscription?

 So I wonder where has the workmanship and pride in one’s work gone?
 Our hapless cable guy (I wish he was fictional) had neither the training nor the desire to provide work suitable to meet the minimum standard expected.
 Should we not expect more?
 I’d like to think that people should look at the job in front of them and think “how would I do this if this was my home?”.
 These techs are on the frontline of the telco’s customer facing team, and if a satellite dish or cable wire can’t be properly installed, how can the user expect to get what the guy in the commercials is getting (let alone a signal)?
+If you’re looking to get the best deals on cell tower or satellite installment, check out these cell tower lease rates.

 At least we get a signal in the rain, snow and wind.
 Which is definitely better than before.